 Depending on the method of interconnection and the size of the DER system, there are different interoperability requirements.
 Information from the DER is needed for the Area EPS Operator to perform fault analysis, load flow and system reliability analysis.
 Remote monitoring and remote control maybe required depending on the size of the DER, type of interconnection and the mode of operation.
 In general, Table 6 displays the need for remote monitoring and remote control of the DER by size.
 DER with ESS that do not export may have different monitoring and control requirements.
-Specific remote monitoring and control requirements of the Interconnection Agreement.
+Specific remote monitoring and control requirements will be identified in the Operating and Maintenance Requirements of the Interconnection Agreement.